 Challenge Family

-The Challenge Family is a competitor of the IRONMAN brand, offering high-quality international races predominantly over the full and half-distance.
+The Challenge Family is global race organiser, offering high-quality international races predominantly over the full and half-distance.
 The most popular race is Challenge Roth in Germany – which regularly draws huge fields and crowds.
+Challenge The Championship is their qualification-only world championship race, which usually takes place in Slovakia every May.

 Cross triathlon